(Updated 3/2026)

 Walking

 Many key attractions sit close to each other.
 The city centre, the Design District and the seaside boulevards are perfect for slow exploration.
+Watch the video of Walking in Helsinki centre 2024

 BEST TIMES TO VISIT